 \section{Conclusion}

-This paper proposes noble algorithms that can achieve last-iterate convergence under the monotonicity condition.
-The main idea behind the derivation of the main algorithm (\cref{alg:reward_transform}) is to approximate the proximal-point type algorithm (\cref{alg:PP}) using $\RMD$. \cref{thm:last_iterate_conv} guarantees that the proximal-point-type algorithm achieves LIC, and \cref{lem:monotonically_decresing} guarantees the exponential convergence of $\RMD$.
-An important future task of this study is to prove the convergence rates of \cref{alg:reward_transform}.
-Specifically, we aim to make the convergence result of \cref{thm:last_iterate_conv} quantitative.
-As the experimental results suggest in \cref{fig:exploitability}, we conjecture that the algorithm converges with a rate of $\order{1/t^\alpha}$ for some $\alpha>0$.
+This paper proposes the novel method to achieve LIC under the monotonicity (\cref{assump:monotonicity}).
+The main idea behind the derivation of the method is to approximate the PP type method \eqref{eq:slingshot_update} using $\RMD$. \cref{thm:last_iterate_conv} implies that the PP method achieves LIC, and \cref{lem:monotonically_decresing} establish the exponential convergence of $\RMD$.
+A future task of this study is to prove the convergence rates of the combined method, $\APP$. \begin{ack} The first author was supported by JSPS KAKENHI Grant Numbers JP22KJ1002 and JP25H01453, as well as by JST ACT-X Grant Number JPMJAX25C2.
+Kaito Ariu was supported by JSPS KAKENHI Grant Numbers 23K19986 and 25K21291. \end{ack}